Pashley Manor Gardens |

 'One of the finest Gardens in England' Pashley offers a sumptuous blend of romantic landscaping, imaginative plantings and fine old trees, fountains, springs and large ponds with interest and colour throughout the year.
 This is a quintessential English Garden of a very individual character, with exceptional views to the surrounding valleyed fields.
 Many eras of English history are reflected here, typifying the tradition of the English Country House and Garden.

-The present owners, Mr and Mrs James Sellick, opened the Gardens to the public in 1992 and have brought them to their present splendour with the assistance of the eminent landscape architect, Anthony du Gard Pasley.
+The present owners, Mr and Mrs James Sellick, opened the Gardens to the public in 1992 and have brought them to their present splendour with the assistance of the eminent landscape architect, the late Anthony du Gard Pasley.

 There are exciting events throughout the year and an exhibition of sculpture and botanical art throughout the season.